amirsehati/Feature-Selection/README.md

 Installation
 requires matlab R2019a for run.

-Main.m is main file for runing. so we need config parameters to obtain results.
+Main.m is main file for runing. so we need config parameters to obtain results

 Parameter setting
 teta=0.5                threshold for remove features(default value is 0.5)